Nationals vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- The Giants will hand the ball to Alex Wood (4-3) for his 11th start of the season.
+- The Giants will hand the ball to Logan Webb (8-7) for his 21st start of the season.

-- In 10 starts this season, Wood has not yet earned a quality start.

-- Wood has made four starts of five or more innings in 10 chances this season, and averages 3.8 frames when he pitches.
+- Webb has pitched five or more innings in 20 straight games and will look to extend that streak.

-- He has four appearances with no earned runs allowed in 14 chances this season.
+- He has two appearances with no earned runs allowed in 20 chances this season.

 |Opponent